Frequently Asked Questions...

 What is the application deadline?

-- Review of all complete applications will begin the following day by our admissions committee.
+- Review of all complete applications will take place immediately following the deadline.

 Do I need to find a supervisor before I apply?

 - You do not need to find a supervisor prior to completing an applications however, all students admitted to the program must have the support of a supervisor.

 - Telephone interviews generally take place at the request of the potential supervisor.
 It is important that you find and contact the supervisor(s) you are interested in working with.

 How many applications does The Neuroscience Graduate Program receive? and how many students are accepted each year?

 - We receive an average of 100-125 applications each year.